These native animals can be categorized into mammals, marsupials, monotremes, birds, reptiles, and marine animals.

 Phillip Island is home to the famous penguin parade and the Australian fur seals.
 Summerland Beach is a colony of blue-plumaged little penguins while Seal Rocks off the Nobbies is fur seals territory.

 If you wish to have a closer look at Australia’s wonderful native wildlife, Wildlife Tours Australia will always be there to assist you.

-By Kelvene Requiroso, content writer and member of the SEO team of the Melbourne-based Get Lost Travel Group.
+By Kelvene Requiroso, Get Lost Travel Group.